-Using a remote shutter release cable (or a 2-second shutter delay) on your DSLR will minimise vibrations that can ruin your exposure.
+Using a remote shutter release cable (or a 2-second shutter delay) on your camera will minimise vibrations that can ruin your exposure.

 …and don’t forget a nifty red LED headlamp!

-As for your DSLR, make sure you know the ins and outs of using your camera in manual mode – we’ll discuss DSLR settings in more detail in step 5.
-When working with such sensitive light sources like stars the camera (doesn’t matter how top of the range) cannot select the correct exposure settings!
+As for your camera, make sure you know the ins and outs of using it in manual mode – we’ll discuss camera settings in more detail in step 5.
+When working with such sensitive light sources like stars, the camera (doesn’t matter how top of the range) cannot select the correct exposure settings!